MicrosoftDocs/common-data-model-and-service/common-data-model/1.0om/api-reference/cdm/projections/includeattributes.md

 # CdmOperationIncludeAttributes

-Selecting only those attributes mentioned in the given list and filter out the rest.
+Selecting only those attributes mentioned in the given list and filtering out the rest.
 The selected attributes are ordered as given in the list.
 For a detailed description and a list of use cases for this operation refer to [this page](../../../../sdk/projections/includeattributes.md).

 ```csharp
 public class CdmOperationIncludeAttributes extends CdmOperationBase